UU-Human-Evolution/1MB438/Lab_1.md

 This will help you later to reflect upon the question and your results.
 It also help us (the teaching assistants) to check that you will be able to answer the question you were given.

-## Getting the sequences
+**Excercise 1** - Getting the sequences

-Your task for today is to gather:
+Your first task for today is to gather:
 - the full **mitochondrial** genome sequences for all the species in your dataset.
 - the **CytB** (Cytochrome b) gene (which is a gene in the ) for all the species in your dataset.
 *In the end, you should end up with two fasta files per species!
 Ex.
 Monkey_mt.fasta & Monkey_cytB.fasta*